-Editor’s note: This sponsored post is brought to you by Xfive.
+Editor’s note: This branded content is brought to you by Xfive.

 In theory, design teams do the creative work, and expert developers transform their creations into working code.
 A wall often exists between these two.
 Requirements and results pass back and forth over this wall, as there is presumably no common ground between the designers and the developers.